Introduction

 -

-Tumor necrosis factor-alpha (TNF-alpha): This messenger substance plays a central role in inflammatory reactions.
+Tumor necrosis factor-alpha (TNF-alpha): This messenger plays a central role in inflammatory reactions.

 -